 Mr. Mays, I personally thank you for sharing such an in-depth perception of your private life and the causes of struggle faced while working towards becoming one of baseball's best pitchers of all time.

-Mr. Johnson, will you please share with the Early Era Committee the details of your personal relationship with Carl Mays?
+Mr. Johnson, will you please share with this committee the details of your personal relationship with Carl Mays?

 "Carl Mays came down from Oregon to help out with our high school baseball team in San Diego every spring for four consecutive years through 1971.
 He spent a lot of one-on-one time with us.
 Not only did he teach the pitchers a lot of important things, but helped teach hitting and strategy.
 I can remember spending hours in the batting cage while Mr. Mays would sit in a folding chair analyzing my swing and giving helpful tips."

-So, Mr. Johnson, do you care to briefly share with the Early Era Baseball Committee what Carl Mays meant to you as a young gentleman eager to learn the game of baseball?
+So, Mr. Johnson, do you care to briefly share with the committee what Carl Mays meant to you as a young gentleman eager to learn the game of baseball?

 "Back in 1969 we had no internet and the only way of getting baseball history information was to read a book.
 We did appreciate Mr. Mays, but we really had no idea of the magnitude of who this man was.
 He had to walk with a cane and looked older than his 78 years when we knew him.
 He was my connection to baseball history."

-Thank you Mr. Johnson for your contributing testimony in regard to the persevering character of one Carl Mays up to, and, until his death on April 4, 1971.
+Thank you Mr. Johnson for your personal testimony in regard to to the baseball sharing persevering character of one Carl Mays up to, and, until his death on April 4, 1971.

 Within his fifteen (15) year early era Major League Baseball career, Carl Mays won 207 games while pitching for the Boston Red Sox, New York Yankees, Cincinnati Reds and New York Giants.